 Hiking down we went really slow so as to not slip on the wet rocks and mud.

 Charlie turned around to make sure I was hiking back up behind him.
 He’s a very considerate furry child!
-You can see that there is a rope to help hikers up and down the drop off.
+You can see that there used to be a rope to help hikers up and down a drop off.

 Working my way back up the steep drop off.